Odisha State International Public Art Symposium

 A possible solution has been made artistically by Bhubaneswar Development Authority (BDA) for a museum of scrap sculptures through the opening of Bhubaneswar Museum of Waste-to-Art at BDA Park, Sector 7, Kalinga Vihar, around 8 km drive from Khandagiri Square.

 Once a visitor enters the museum complex, he is sure to get spellbound by the sheer artistic creativity done on the 28+ art installations there.
-The artists have used around 50 tonnes of scrap material arranged locally from cycle parts like tyre rims, freewheel, cranks, auto rickshaw body, car & truck junk, scrap irons, metals, oil drums, construction materials, plastics & tyres etc. The scrap was arranged after a initial discussion with the possible artists beforehand regarding their wish list & available resources locally.
-The Waste-to-Art museum has been created as part of Odisha state’s first International Public Art Symposium held from 1st to 19th Nov 2018 & inaugurated a day later by honourable CM.
+The artists have used around 50 tonnes of scrap material arranged locally from cycle parts like tyre rims, freewheel, cranks, auto rickshaw body, car & truck junk, scrap irons, metals, oil drums, construction materials, plastics & tyres etc. The scrap was arranged after a initial discussion with the possible artists beforehand regarding their wish list available resources locally.
+The Waste-to-Art museum has been created as part of Odisha state’s first International Public Art Symposium held from 1st to 19th Nov 2018 and inaugurated a day later by honourable CM.
 It was organised by charitable trust Artists Network Promoting Indian Culture (ANPIC) at the 5 acre museum site donated by BDA.
 It’s an initiative to aware people on waste materials through art and also encourage and inspire the young artists of Odisha to come up with new ideas of awareness through art.
 The general public are also expected to have a favourable view on waste material management.

 Keeping in mind the Men’s Hockey World Cup being organised in Bhubaneswar, a proposal was made involving the 15 participating countries with India being the 16th team & the host.
 Reputed international artists from 14 hockey playing countries turned up accompanied by 7 Indian artists and few more co-artists.
 Only Pakistan could not turn up due to visa issues.
 The prominent artist of international repute includes Augusto Daniel Gallo (Argentina), Heidi McGeoch (Australia), Didier Lemans (Belgium), Royden Mills (Canada), Jiang Chu (China), Noah Rose (England, Matteo Baroni (France), Nils Hansen (Germany), Paddy Bloomer (Ireland), Rosli Zakaria (Malaysia), Anita Maria Wilhemina de Harde (Netherland), Donald Burglass (New Zealand), Sandile Radebe (South Africa) & Daniel Perez Suarez (Spain) .
-The Indian list includes Jeetender Kumar Ojha, Chuguli Sahoo, Sanivada Lakshman Kumar, Valsan Koorma Kolleri, Chitrasen, Kanta Kishore Maharana & Gyana Ranjan Panda assisted by other local collaborators.
+The Indian list includes Jeetender Kumar Ojha, Chuguli Sahoo, Sanivada Lakshman Kumar, Valsan Koorma Kolleri, Chitrasen, Kanta Kishore Maharana, and Gyana Ranjan Panda assisted by other local collaborators.
 The proposed land was handed over to the artists by 1st November for starting the work on the sculptures.
 Some turned to nature for their inspiration, be it wild animals like tiger, lion, bull, elephant, fish, deer, owl, peacock, bird, macaque, hyena or even olive ridley while some went for abstract kinetic creations.
-Interestingly some creations were quite interactive and the artists have shown their minimum generosity to mention their collaborator and assistant names in the art work.
+Interestingly, some creations were quite interactive and the artists have shown their minimum generosity to mention their collaborator and assistant names in the art work.

 Progress Agency